pic-protocol/pic-spec/draft/0.1/pic-spec.md

 - Characteristics that bind authority to executor
 - MUST constrain to specific federation/attributes (NOT "any identity")
 - MAY include: organizational attributes, environmental characteristics, federated identity domain
+- In proposed PCA, executor attributes MUST be contained within (subset of) previous PCA's executor attributes (cannot add new attributes)

 **Temporal Constraints** (OPTIONAL):
 - MAY be expressed as start time + duration OR absolute time range